jamesoff/www-jamesoff-net/_posts/2017-11-22-alexa-skill.markdown

 % pip install ask-alexa-pykit --target alexa-cracker
 ```

 The ask-alexa-pykit README describes how to use it to create intents and utterance training data, although we're not going to use that.
 The intent data (minus the standard cancel, stop, and help intents) is shown above, as are the utterances.
-We don't need to supply these files with the function code, but I keep them in the repo anyway as a reference.
+We don't need to supply these files with the function code, but I keep them in the repository anyway as a reference.
 We'll copy/paste them into the skill configuration page later.

 Now we create the code Lambda will load and run, which will be in lambda_function.py (although it can be called anything).